Repair reMarkable Cloud & Updates

 So, everything is good then - right?

-Yeah, picky readers may have noticed, that I upgraded from version 3.27.1.0 to version 3.27.3.0 in the logs above, which does not match this timeline.
+Picky readers may have noticed, that I upgraded from version 3.27.1.0 to version 3.27.3.0 in the logs above, which does not match this timeline.
 These firmware versions are much more recent than what was available as 2026-02.
 This is because I ran into the exact same set of issues today (2026-07-11), multiple software versions later as when I reported the bug the first time.
-This leads me to believe that reMarkable has failed to address this issue within the past months, so I hereby publish all my findings.
+Hence, I re-raised the issue with the reMarkable support and they did a remarkable job of highlighting the actual issue at 2026-07-30: